University of Las Vegas Rebel Yell, January 29, 2009

-UNLV graduate, film producer, and Goltz Judo Alumni, Cesar Lazcano combines two passions in latest project; "American Judoka".
+UNLV graduate, film producer, and Goltz Judo Alumni, Cesar Lazcano combines two passions in latest project; IMDB on "American Judoka".

 Even though Cesar Lazcano hardly spoke any English at the age of seven when his family moved from Mexico to California, one of his earliest childhood memories is sitting in front of his parent’s TV and dreaming of being a filmmaker.
 Throughout his adolescence, Lazcano spent a large portion of his time writing and performing in his schools’ theater productions, but he didn’t actually start making films until he enrolled at UNLV.